Food is more than sustenance. Eating well feeds your body, soul, and mental health.

 Curcumin

-The active ingredient in turmeric, also has powerful antioxidant properties.
-One study has proven curcumin to be almost as effective as pharmaceuticals in terms of lifting mood.
+The active ingredient in turmeric also has powerful antioxidant properties.
+One study has shown curcumin to be almost as effective as pharmaceuticals in terms of lifting mood.
 When used alongside pharmaceuticals, the results were significant, with 78% of people taking them concurrently experiencing a reduction in symptoms.

 Zinc